Being a parent today is no walk in the park. Especially with anxious kids.

 I think this is where anxious kids come from.
 Watch my TEDx Wilmington Talk on this!

 Kids today are raised on these commercials.
 Even if you restrict your children’s TV, they are everywhere (even in schools) growing a sense of entitlement to huge proportions.
 Kids want what they want, they feel like they deserve it whether they work for it or not, simply because they are them.
 Generally, kids have lost their work ethic.
 (Not every kid, many kids are incredibly hard working.)
-Read more in my book Understanding Pain, Anger, and Fear.
+Read more in my book You 1, Anxiety 0.